ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/26_Electrical/262200 Low-Voltage Transformers.md

    1. Provide wiring connectors suitable for copper or aluminum wiring.
    1. Provide transformers 30 kVA and less suitable for wall, floor, and trapeze mounting; provide transformers larger than 30 kVA suitable for floor and trapeze mounting.
    1. Provide secondary neutral terminal sized for 200 percent of the secondary phase current with a double set of lugs.
-1. Dry-Type Isolation Transformers*   1.
-Manufacturers:
+1. Dry-Type Isolation Transformers
-      1.
+	1. Manufacturers:
    1. Square D Co., Topaz, Inc.
    1. Siemens
    1. GE Company, GE Industrial Systems
    1. Cutler-Hammer
 	1. General:
-      1.
    1. Provide isolation-type 60 hertz transformer, with electrostatic shield, of voltages, phases, and power capacities as indicated.
    1. Comply with the requirements specified for dry type distribution transformers.
    1. Isolation Requirements:
-      1.
    1. Transverse-mode noise attenuation:
       1. greater than 20 dB over a frequency range of 10k to 100k hertz.
    1. Common-mode noise attenuation: